 Is midline misalignment a problem?

 Sometimes.
-Mild cases that don’t stem from a bite misalignment rare present serious medical concerns.
+Mild cases that don’t stem from a bite misalignment rarely present serious medical concerns.
 But severe midline discrepancies, specifically ones that affect the back bite or are accompanied by a crossbite, can wear down your enamel unevenly, potentially leading to tooth decay, gum disease, and jaw pain.

 How long does it take to correct a midline discrepancy?